elgw/deconwolf/README.md

  - Diagnose your imaging system and correct for typical CMOS or CCD artifacts.
  - Estimate your PSF based on real images.
+ - Tell you how many iterations that you should use although there are three ways to make it stop i) after a fixed number of iterations ii) when the progress is slow, or iii) at a fixed difference between the input image and the current guess (convolved with the PSF).
  - If you miss one or more of these features, or just want something else, there is an (incomplete) list of [alternative](#aternatives) software.